 Brussels: Relax at the Place du Grand Sablon

-But for me, it’s still a comfortable place to sit and relax over a beer or glass of wine after a short walk from the Museumplein where I’ve feasted on the treasures in the Rijksmuseum, Van Gogh or Stedelijk Museums.
-In this hidden gem in Europe, just ensure you get out before the noise starts.
+But for me, it’s still a comfortable place to sit and relax after a short 10-minute or so walk from the Museumplein.
+After I’ve feasted on the treasures in the Rijksmuseum, Van Gogh, or Stedelijk Museums, I find relaxing with a beer or glass of wine one of the joys of Amsterdam.
+And for me, Leidseplein fits the bill.
+Besides, I always leave this hidden gem in Europe before the noise begins.

-A Wonderful Hidden Gem in Venice: Dorsoduro
+Venice: A Wonderful Hidden Gem In a Sestieri

-Located just across the Grand Canal from San Marco (stand on Punta della Gogana, the tip of the little peninsula, for a beautiful view), Dorsoduro is rife with museums – the world-renowned Gallerie dell’ Accademia was born here as an art school in 1750.
+Located just across the Grand Canal from San Marco (stand on Punta della Gogana, the tip of the little peninsula, for a beautiful view), charming Dorsoduro is rife with restaurants and museums.
+In fact, the world-renowned Gallerie dell’ Accademia, with a superb collection of Italian-Renaissance art, was born here as an art school in 1750.

 Rome: My Hidden Gem Near the Pantheon